Amazon Music Device API

 Retry Strategies for Errors

-There exists the possibility of errors in cases where there are network issues or service outages.
+There exists the possibility of errors in cases where there are network issues, service outages or you have exceeded your throughput limits.
+Exceeding the throughput limit will result in a 429 response code.
 When a client makes a request and encounters this type of error, the best strategy is to wait and retry.
-An approach known as “exponential back off” can help avoid overloading the service while still checking at regular intervals for a connection.
+An approach known as “exponential back off” can help avoid overloading the service further while still checking at slowly increasing intervals for a connection.
 The following pseudocode shows one way to handle this:

 Please note: ordinary 409 errors return a GeneralErrorReport which should be handled as described in the sections above.
 Exponential back off should not be used for these kinds of errors.